dzc1/demo-reeact-routter/README.md

 npm install react-router-dom
 ```

+## Router components

+\
+Certainly!
+Here's a breakdown of some important components and concepts from React Router:

+1. Link:

+    - Purpose: A component used for navigating between different routes in your application.
+    - How It Works: You wrap text or elements with `<Link>` tags and set the `to` prop to the target route's URL.
+    - Example Usage: `<Link to="/about">About Us</Link>`

+2. BrowserRouter:

+    - Purpose: The root component that you place around your application.
+It provides the routing functionality to your app.
+    - How It Works: Wraps your entire app with a `<BrowserRouter>` component in the top-level component.
+    - Example Usage: `<BrowserRouter>{/* Your app components here */}</BrowserRouter>`

+3. Routes:

+    - Purpose: A component that defines the routes available in your app and maps them to specific components.
+    - How It Works: Inside `<Routes>`, you define individual `<Route>` components that specify the path and component to render for each route.
+    - Example Usage:

+      jsxCopy code

+      `<Routes>
+  <Route path="/" element={<Home />} />
+  <Route path="/about" element={<About />} />
+</Routes>`

+4. Route:

+    - Purpose: Specifies a single route and the component to render when that route is matched.
+    - How It Works: Inside a `<Routes>` component, you use `<Route>` elements to define routes and associate them with components.
+    - Example Usage: `<Route path="/products" element={<Products />} />`

+5. NavLink:

+    - Purpose: A special type of link that adds styling when the link's route matches the current URL.
+    - How It Works: Similar to `<Link>`, but `<NavLink>` provides a `className` or `style` attribute when the route is active.
+    - Example Usage: `<NavLink to="/contact">Contact Us</NavLink>`

+6. Navigate:

+    - Purpose: A programmatic way to navigate to a different route within your React components.
+    - How It Works: You import the `useNavigate` hook or `navigate` function and call it with the target route when you want to change routes programmatically.
+    - Example Usage:

+      jsxCopy code

+      `import { useNavigate } from 'react-router-dom';

+      function MyComponent() {
+      const navigate = useNavigate();

+      function goToAboutPage() {
+      navigate('/about');
+      }

+      return <button onClick={goToAboutPage}>Go to About</button>;
+      }`

 # React Router Exercise: Rolling Stones' Top 500 Songs

 Welcome to this lesson's exercise!
 We'll be diving into react-router-dom and harnessing the useParams() hook.